 Environmental Issues (Turtle Island): Volunteer with an environmentally sustainable nature preserve in North Carolina and learn about the way residents live.

-Community Development (Appalachian Mountains): Work with a variety of projects and partners to enrich rural communities in Western NC.
+Community Development (Appalachian Mountains): Work with a variety of projects and partners to enrich rural communities in West Virginia.

-Education Disparities (Eastern North Carolina): Work to build capacity, promote health, and increase access to education in a community of migrant and seasonal farm workers.
+Education Disparities (Eastern North Carolina): Work to build capacity, promote health, and increase access to education with the Lumbee Tribe, the largest Native American tribe in North Carolina.

-Housing Rehabilitation & Disaster Relief (New Orleans): Volunteer with Habitat for Humanity in New Orleans to help repair damage caused by Hurricane Katrina.
+Housing Rehabilitation & Disaster Relief (New Orleans): Work to repair houses and help rebuild damage caused by Hurricane Katrina.

-Note: The Kernodle Center aims for trip costs of $500 or less for domestic and $1,200 or less for international.
+Note: The Alternative Breaks Program aims for total costs of $800 or less for domestic and $1,500 or less for international programs.
 When posted, estimated costs include airfare, lodging, food, and program costs.
 Once participants reach their destination, they will not need to pay for anything related to the itinerary.
 Participants may want spending money for things like gifts or snacks.